Port Stephens Council: East Ward

+West Ward

 Proposed merger with Newcastle

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended the merger of a number of adjoining councils.
 In the initial proposal, Port Stephens Council was not included in any amalgamation proposals.
 However, after Lake Macquarie City Council successfully avoided a proposed merger between it and Newcastle City Council, the Minister for Local Government subsequently proposed that Newcastle City Council instead merge with Port Stephens Council to form a new council with an area of 1045 km2 and support a population of approximately 230,000.

 The proposed merger was met with significant opposition.
 Thousands of residents attended rallies and signed petitions opposed to the proposal, while 470 attended public inquiry meetings.
 The state member for Port Stephens, Kate Washington, former state member Craig Baumann and broadcaster Alan Jones all publicly expressed their opposition.
 Federal Liberal member for Paterson, Bob Baldwin, spoke in parliament, urging the Liberal Baird government to reconsider the proposal, claiming "this proposal seems to defy logic".
 Port Stephens Council claimed that 93% of residents surveyed were opposed to the merger and included the results of its community survey in its submission to the delegate responsible for evaluating the merger.
 In response to the government's proposal, Port Stephens Council formally asked the government to evaluate a merger between Port Stephens and Dungog Shire.
 Although the mayor of Dungog Shire opposed the merger, it was reported that the proposal had community support within both local government areas.
 The proposal was debated in the New South Wales parliament on 23 March 2016, with the Minister for Local Government confirming that the proposal had been referred to the Office of Local Government.

 On 14 February 2017, the NSW government announced it would not be proceeding with further regional council mergers, including the Newcastle City Council and Port Stephens Council merger.

 Transport

 Port Stephens Coaches operates bus services in Port Stephens.
-It also provides services to Newcastle (terminating at Newcastle Interchange) and between Newcastle and Newcastle Airport.
+It also operates services to Newcastle Interchange and between Newcastle and Newcastle Airport.
 Port Stephens Coaches also runs a daily coach service to Sydney, terminating at Central railway station.

-Newcastle Airport, also known as Williamtown Airport, is located in the Port Stephens suburb of Williamtown.
-It is the 12th busiest airport in Australia.
-The airport has direct flights to Brisbane, Melbourne, Ballina, Canberra, Dubbo, Gold Coast, Sydney and Taree.
+Newcastle Airport is located in Williamtown.
+It has direct flights to Brisbane, Melbourne, Ballina, Canberra, Dubbo, Gold Coast, Sydney and Taree.
 It is served by Virgin Australia, QantasLink, FlyPelican and Jetstar.

 Newcastle Interchange is the nearest major railway station to Port Stephens.
 NSW TrainLink operates services from here to Sydney, Maitland, Telarah, Dungog, Muswellbrook and Scone.
-The station is served by the Central Coast & Newcastle Line and the Hunter Line.
+The station is served by Central Coast & Newcastle Line and Hunter Line services.

 Port Stephens Ferry Service provides a ferry link between Nelson Bay and Tea Gardens.